 Create a Distraction-Free Environment

-- Turn off notifications on your phone.
+- Turn off phone notifications.

 - Use tools like website blockers to avoid social media while working.